-The tool provides Instagram analytics for followers, both of your profile and that of your competitors, with detailed follower statistics.
+The tool provides Instagram analytics for followers of your profile and that of your competitors, with detailed follower statistics.
 You can analyze your Instagram content, the interactions generated from your photos and videos, plus details on filter usage.

 Quintly also covers Facebook, Twitter, Google+, LinkedIn, and YouTube.
-There is a free tool for Facebook analytics and a 14-day free trial for Instagram and others.
+There is a free tool for Facebook analytics and a 14-day free trial.
 Paid plans then start from €129/month.

 Socialbakers offer a free Instagram analytics tool.
-You can create your own dashboards, and while there’s lots of areas to look at, the time period is fairly restricted with free version.
+You can create your own dashboards, and while there are lots of areas to look at, the time period is fairly restricted with the free version.

-You can see what your top posts are, most used hashtags and tagged accounts, plus general stats on your number of posts, and followers.
+You can see your top posts, most used hashtags, and tagged accounts, plus general stats on your number of posts and followers.
 You can see impressions, reach, and interactions too.

-The fact you can build your own dashboards is a big plus, while the UI is easy to navigate and simple-to-use.
-It’s not massively in-depth, but it’s good for top level insight and analysis.
+The fact that you can build your own dashboards is a big plus and the UI is easy to navigate and simple to use.
+It’s not massively in-depth, but it’s good for top-level insight and analysis.

-Socialbakers comes in $20 per month per profile, but you can hook up accounts from loads of different platforms including YouTube, Facebook, and Twitter.
+Socialbakers costs $20 per month per profile, but you can hook up accounts from loads of different platforms including YouTube, Facebook, and Twitter.